benjaminalt/SyncBlue/README.txt

     1.2.
 Python source (Python 2.7 on Windows XP, Linux/UNIX)

         It is possible to run the program on other platforms directly from the source code.
-To do so, extract the source folder, open a terminal/command-line utility, make the source folder your working directory and type "python eu/syncblue/syncblue.py".
+To do so, extract the project archive, open a terminal/command-line utility, make the SyncBlue folder your working directory and type "python src/win/syncblue.py".

         Make sure you are running the correct version of Python (Python 2.7, https://www.python.org/download/releases/2.7/)